john-data-chen/ts-react-drag-and-drop-starter-kit/README.md

 ## Known issues or limits

 - Touch screens can't support **hover** animations
-- Languages menu displays incorrect position only in browser developing tool, using the Chrome of the Android device to check is correct
+- Languages menu displays incorrect position only in browser developer tool, using the Chrome of the Android device to check is correct